bakrtech/bakrtech/README.md

 🔭 I’m currently working on python and java

-🌱 I’m currently learning C languages and Unreal/Unity
+🌱 I’m currently learning CSS and JS

 👯 I’m looking to collaborate on python and java